Last updated on .

 Raqqa and Samarra

-After walking up a flight of stairs from the courtyard, the first gallery at the Museum of Turkish and Islamic Arts covers Raqqa and Samarra.
-Raqqa sits on the Euphrates River in present-day Syria while Samarra is on the Tigris River in present-day Iraq.
-Both cities served as the capital city of the Abbasid Caliphate.
-8th and 9th century finds are on display.
+After walking up a flight of stairs from the courtyard, the first gallery at the Museum of Turkish and Islamic Arts focuses on Raqqa and Samarra.
+Raqqa lies along the Euphrates River in present-day Syria, while Samarra sits on the Tigris River in present-day Iraq.
+Both cities served as capitals of the Abbasid Caliphate, and the gallery displays artifacts dating from the 8th and 9th centuries.

 Raqqa at the Museum of Turkish and Islamic Arts in Istanbul, Turkey